IIIF/api/source/extension/georef/index.md

 ## 1. Introduction

 The [IIIF Presentation API](https://iiif.io/api/presentation/3.0/) has the capability to support complex Web Annotations which can provide detailed and specific information regarding IIIF resources.
-You can see various use cases which implement such Web Annotations in the IIIF Cookbook.
-Through the work of IIIF Maps, a commonality of techniques to georeference IIIF Canvases and Images in the context of a global map became evident, and a desire to have standards and best practices for georeferencing became known.
+You can see various use cases which implement such Web Annotations in the [IIIF Cookbook](https://iiif.io/api/cookbook/).
+Through the work of the [IIIF Maps](https://iiif.io/community/groups/maps/) and [IIIF Maps TSG](https://iiif.io/community/groups/maps-tsg/) groups, a commonality of techniques to georeference IIIF Canvases and Images in the context of a global map became evident, and a desire to have standards and best practices for georeferencing became known.

 ### 1.1 Objectives and Scope

-This document will supply a Linked Data 1.1 context and JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API in support of georeferenced resources.
+This document will supply a Linked Data 1.1 context and JSON-LD pattern by which to extend Web Annotation and the IIIF Presentation API in support of georeferenced Canvases and Images.

 We will adopt the [existing GeoJSON specification](https://datatracker.ietf.org/doc/html/rfc7946) for its Linked Data vocabulary and context for geographic coordinates.
 This means coordinates are expressed through the [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) coordinate reference system.
 As such, expressing the location of extraterrestrial entities is not supported by this technique.